Buglossoides arvensis (L.) I.M. Johnst.

 Family - Boraginaceae

-Leaves - Alternate, sessile, linear-oblong to lanceolate, densely appressed pubescent on both surfaces, with prominent midrib below, entire (margins sometimes revolute), to +4cm long, 1cm broad, apex typically acute but also obtuse, apex often curved.
+Leaves - Alternate, and basal, with basal leaves often withered at flowering.
+Stem leaves sessile or short-petiolate, to 7 cm long and 8 mm wide, linear-oblong to lanceolate, densely appressed-pubescent on both surfaces, with prominent midrib below, simple, entire (margins sometimes revolute), usually acute, apex often curved.

-Habitat - Waste ground, disturbed sites, open fields, roadsides, railroads.
+Habitat - Open disturbed ground, fields, roadsides, railroads.

 Lookalikes - Myosotis spp.

 Other info. - This little plant is quite well established and probably occurs on disturbed ground in most if not all of the state.
 It is also found in much of the U.S. and Canada, though is rare or absent in some Plains, Mountain, and southwestern states.
 If left alone the plant get get taller and form fairly large colonies.
 This is an easy species to identify because of its appressed pubescent stems, small white flowers, and weedy habit.
 In contrast to Myosotis species, the fruiting calyces of Buglossoides are obscured by leaves or bracts, and also lack hooked hairs.

 Photographs taken in Brown Summit, NC., 4-5-03, and in Smith Station, AL., 2-25-06 (DETenaglia); also near St. Albans, Franklin County, MO, 3-13-2012 (SRTurner).